oliver-thiel/MplusT/README.md

 For each t-test, it calculates the means *M*, standard deviations *SD*, sample size *N*, mean difference *&#916;M*, *t*-value, degrees of freedom *df*, significance level (*p*-value), and effect size (Cohen's *d*).

 ### Installing and running the app on Windows
-You can install the app under Windows by downloading the installer: https://oliver-thiel.info/MplusT-1.0.msi
+You can install the app under Windows by downloading the installer.

 After the app is installed, you start it like any Windows application.